openmainframeproject/tac/process/proposal_process.md

 ## Project Proposal Requirements

-Projects must be proposed via pull request to [GitHub](../projects/proposals) using the provided [template](../projects/proposals/TEMPLATE.md).
+Projects must be proposed via a new [GitHub Issue](https://github.com/openmainframeproject/tac/issues/new?assignees=&labels=bug&template=new-project-proposal.md&title=).
 Project proposals submitted to the Open Mainframe Project must provide the following information to the best of your ability:

 * Name of project (must be unique within Open Mainframe Project)
 * Project description (what it does, why it is valuable, origin and history)